epfml/disco/docs/ONBOARDING.md

 - [Federated and Decentralized Learning](https://arxiv.org/pdf/1912.04977)

 > [!IMPORTANT]
-> Disco is a big project and some contentsinformation has probably been omitted or is outdated.
+> Disco is a big project and some information has probably been omitted or is outdated.
 It is now *your* responsibility to add missing information or let us know on [slack](https://join.slack.com/t/disco-decentralized/shared_invite/zt-fpsb7c9h-1M9hnbaSonZ7lAgJRTyNsw)!

 ## First steps